joeyjurjens/django-es-facets/README.md

         )
 ```

-It must return a Q type, which is actually a function from `python-elasticsearch-dsl`. `django-es-kit` has no default implementation for it, as it really depends on what kind of filter you want to do.
-So in order to add filter fields to your form, you have to subclass a field with `FilterField` and implement the `get_es_filter_query` method.
+It must return a Q type, which is actually a function from `python-elasticsearch-dsl`.

-An example implementation looks like this:
+Unlike the `FacetField`, there's no default implementation for `FilterField` as it's up to you how and what the user should be able to filter on.
+However, in the `django-oscar-es` package I have created the `PriceInputFilterField`, which allows users to enter the minimum and maximum price.
+That implementation looks like this:

 ```python
 class PriceInputWidget(forms.MultiWidget):